Spacial/awesome-csirt/README.md

 - [Chimera](https://github.com/tokyoneon/chimera): is a (shiny and very hack-ish) PowerShell obfuscation script designed to bypass AMSI and commercial antivirus solutions.
 - [Geeking out with UEFI, again](https://oofhours.com/2020/11/25/geeking-out-with-uefi-again/)
 - [Stracciatella](https://github.com/mgeeky/Stracciatella): OpSec-safe Powershell runspace from within C# (aka SharpPick) with AMSI, Constrained Language Mode and Script Block Logging disabled at startup
+- [Invoke-PSImage](https://github.com/peewpw/Invoke-PSImage): Embeds a PowerShell script in the pixels of a PNG file and generates a oneliner to execute
+- [Invoke-TheHash](https://github.com/Kevin-Robertson/Invoke-TheHash): powerShell Pass The Hash Utils

 #### Office and O/365